julzaza/wildwitchherbs/_posts/2025-12-07-pre-christian-europe-magic.md

 Europe’s pre-Christian worldview swarmed with spirits.
 Not demons.
 Not angels. **Spirits.**

 ### House Spirits
-The domovoi, kobold, brownie, nisse—beings who guarded or haunted the home, depending on their treatment.
+The domovoi, kobold, brownie, nisse, these are beings who guarded or haunted the home, depending on their treatment.

 ### Land Wights
 The wights, vættir, leshy, forest mothers: guardians of groves, hills, rivers, and wild places.

 ### Ancestral Dead
 The most sacred presence in Old Europe.
-The family dead lived close—sometimes literally buried beneath the hearth, doorstep, or orchard.
+The family dead lived close, sometimes literally buried beneath the hearth, doorstep, or orchard.

 ### Tricksters & Night-Walkers
 Not evil beings, but unpredictable ones: barn spirits, witches of the crossroads, night-airs, breath-stealers, storm riders.